-Zucchini Corn Cakes with Basil Buttermilk Sauce are a great way to use up an abundance of zucchini and they’re freezer-friendly!
+Zucchini Corn Cakes with Basil Buttermilk Sauce is a delicious way to use up an abundance of zucchini.
+Best of all, they’re freezer-friendly!

 While we were away on vacation, the zucchini plants in our garden went to work!

-To change up our zucchini cake routine, I added corn to our usual recipe and created this tangy ranch-style sauce that uses fresh basil, another abundant item we have to create these Zucchini Corn Cakes with Basil Buttermilk Sauce.
+To change up our zucchini cake routine, I added corn to our usual recipe.
+I then created this tangy ranch-style sauce that uses fresh basil, another abundant item we have to create these delicious Zucchini Corn Cakes with Basil Buttermilk Sauce.

-Serve the cakes over fresh greens such as baby arugula or spring mix.
-Add some homegrown sliced tomatoes and you’ve got a wonderful meal with some of the best of summer’s bounty.
+Serve the Zucchini Corn Cakes over fresh greens such as baby arugula or spring mix.
+Add some homegrown sliced tomatoes and you’ve got a wonderful vegetable meal with some of the best of summer’s bounty!

 - 2 large zucchini (1 1/2 pounds), ends trimmed